The Role of Children in Albany Marital Agreements

 Preparing for Custody Agreements

 A lawyer could help explain the two different types of custody that exist for children: legal and physical custody.
-They could also use their experience with other cases in the past to provide suggestions or clarifications on how to draft an agreement.
+They could also use their experience with other cases in the past to provide suggestions or clarifications on how to draft an agreement in Albany with consideration for children’s wellbeing.
 Due to the potential for intense emotions, it is unwise for a parent to enter into negotiations without a legal advocate by their side to keep everything on track.

 What is the Best Interest of the Child?